Coromandel festival prompts traffic warning by police

 Police said traffic management would be in place during this event at particular choke points on the highway and they asked motorists to follow all stop-go instructions.

-Police would like to ensure the public there will be a strong presence throughout the weekend and that they have been working closely with the organisers to ensure at the event occurred without incident.
+Police would like to reassure the public that there will be a strong presence throughout the weekend and that they have been working closely with the organisers to ensure the event occurs without incident.

-Police recommend anyone who had concerns about the behaviour of anyone in the area over this time to contact police via 105 or call 111 if it is an emergency.
+Police recommend anyone who has concerns about the behaviour of anyone in the area over this time to contact police on 105 or call 111 if it is an emergency.

 Tauranga residents are also advised to plan ahead to avoid travel delays this weekend as record numbers of athletes and visitors descend on the region to take part in high-profile events.